 There are also actions only referred to here, because there is no direct relationship to the manageability service, and standardization is not required.
 Such as getting a new manageability service or component up and running for the first time.

-4.2.1 Consumer of Manageability Service
+4.2.1 Consumer of Manageability

-The Consumer of the Manageability Service plays a role in the management of manageable resources.
-Because the Manageability Service is a Web Service, the Consumer must follow the Web Services rules.
+The Consumer of Manageability plays a role in the management of manageable resources.